trackier/docs-v1/README.md

 For HTTP response codes, 4xx codes suggest a bad request.
 If you receive a 4xx response, we recommend reviewing the Http Status Codes for more context to help you troubleshoot.

-Otherwise, you’re welcome to contact our support team\[support@vnative.com\].
+Otherwise, you’re welcome to contact our support team\[support@trackier.com\].
 If you contact support, we recommend including the complete request you’re trying to make and the error code and response you’re receiving so they can help as quickly as possible.

 ## **Http Status Codes**

-**Review all global errors for the vNative API so you can get back to work fast.**
+**Review all global errors for the Trackier API so you can get back to work fast.**

 _**401**_